HIV/AIDS in Vietnam

-Vietnam faces a concentrated HIV epidemic among high-risk groups, including sex workers, and intravenous drug users.
-There are cases of HIV/AIDS in all provinces of Vietnam, though low testing rates make it difficult to estimate how prevalent the disease is.
-The known rates among high-risk groups are high enough that there is a risk of HIV/AIDS rates increasing among the general population as well.
-People who are HIV+ face intense discrimination in Vietnam, which does not offer legal protections to those living with the condition.
-Stigma, along with limited funding and human research, make the epidemic difficult to control.
+Vietnam faces a concentrated HIV epidemic among high-risk groups, including sex workers and intravenous drug users.
+There are cases of HIV/AIDS in all provinces of Vietnam, though low testing rates make it difficult to estimate the true prevalence of the disease.
+The known rates among high-risk groups are high enough that there is a risk of HIV rates increasing among the general population as well.

+People living with HIV face significant discrimination in Vietnam; although the country passed the Law on HIV/AIDS Prevention and Control in 2006 to provide legal protections to those living with the condition, social stigma remains a major barrier.
+This stigma, along with limited funding and resources, makes the epidemic difficult to control.